oliwierptak/everon-criteria-builder/README.md

 ## Features
 * Fluid interface
-* Minimized file/memory access/usage due to callbacks and lazy load
+* Easily to create multiple or nested conditions
+* Almost 20 ready to use Operators
+* Easy to extend with Custom Operators
 * Intuitive Interface: clear, small and simple API
-* Convention over configuration
 * Clean code

 ## Examples